Vadim Garbuzov: Biography

 In June 2015 Garbuzov and Menzinger became world champions in professional show dance Latin and in November of the same year, they became world champions in professional show dance Standard.

 In 2015 Vadim took part in the eighth season of Let's Dance, on German RTL Television, paired with the German actress Beatrice Richter.
 In 2016 he performed on the ninth season of this program, paired with the German actresses Franziska Traub and Sonja Kirchberger.

 In March 2016 Garbuzov and Menzinger won the European Professional Showdance Championship in Standard and in September of the same year, they won the WDSF PD European Championship Show Dance Latin.

 In April 2017, they again confirmed the title of world champions in a professional Latin show.

+In 2018, Vadim Garbuzov started dating his girlfriend Nicole Ettlinger, an Austrian former Latin dancer and TV presenter for the Austrian TV channel Servus TV.

 In 2021 Vadim Garbuzov is part of the fourteenth season of Let's Dance together with the first German Prince Charming Nicolas Puschmann, which makes them the first men couple in the history of the show.